-I ate this black rice cooked with zucchini in the city and since then it has been on my mind to reproduce the recipe at home, especially since it is very tasty and healthy.
-Do not be intimidated by the color, if you cook it correctly you will be rewarded with a fragrant, delicious black rice, with a slightly elastic texture and very fine.
+I went out and I had this black rice cooked with zucchinis.
+Since then, reproducing the recipe at home has been on my mind, especially because it's very tasty and healthy.
+Don't let yourself intimidated by the color.
+If you cook it correctly, you'll be rewarded with a fragrant, delicious black rice with a slightly elastic and very nice texture.

-I managed to impress and show something new to our guests, the recipe was requested, so it's good and for us it will become one of the basic garnishes - that this wild rice is also very full of nutrients!
-I chose to do it only with carrots this time, but it goes with any favorite vegetables.
+I managed to impress and show something new to our guests.
+They even asked for the recipe, so it's good news.
+For us, it will become one of the basic garnishes - also because this wild rice is very full of nutrients!
+I did it only with carrots this time, but any of your favourite vegetable will work.

 Follow us on social networks!
 Don't miss new recipes and other news!

-I read various recommendations that it would be good to soak the rice in water an hour before boiling.
+I read various recommendations saying it would be good to soak the rice in water an hour before boiling.

-I don't think it's mandatory, but I had this time available and put it in the water.
+I don't think it's mandatory, but I had time and I did this.

-Notice that the water will turn brown, but it is absolutely normal.
+Notice that the water will turn brown, but it's absolutely normal.

-I drained this purple water and washed the rice in 1-2 more waters.
+I drained this purple water and washed the rice 1-2 times.

 Fill a large 5-liter saucepan with water, almost full.
-Put 1 tablespoon of salt and leave on the fire until it starts to boil.
+Put 1 tablespoon of salt and place over heat until it comes to the boil.

-As soon as the water boils, add the rice (washed well and drained), and let it boil slowly for 40-45 minutes.
+As soon as the water boils, add in the rice (well washed and drained), and let simmer for 40-45 minutes.

-After 25 minutes, periodically taste the rice and it will be ready when it has an elastic texture but is not raw.
+After 25 minutes, periodically taste the rice.
+It's done when it has an elastic texture, but it's not raw.

-When it is ready, pour it into a sieve and drain the water in which it boiled.
+When it's ready, pour it into a sieve and drain the water in which it boiled.

-Now quickly put a little oil in a pan or pan, possibly combined with a small cube of butter.
+Now quickly put a little oil in a pan or saucepan, maybe combined with a small piece of butter.

-Put there for 2-3 minutes any vegetables you like - carrots, peppers, onions, zucchini, mushrooms, etc.
+Cook in there, for 2-3 minutes, any vegetables you like - carrots, peppers, onions, zucchinis, mushrooms etc.

 As you can see, I chose 1 julienned carrot.

-After the vegetables are slightly cooked, add the drained rice and salt to taste.
+When the vegetables are slightly cooked, add in the drained rice and salt, to taste.